 Identity and Uniqueness

-Both uniqueness and identity are promoted at Connaught.
+Both uniqueness and identity are promoted at Connaught because we want our children to feel a part of something bigger, whilst recognising their own individual qualities.
 The children’s sense of identity is fostered through the pride the children take in their uniform and all that is offered at our school.
 We believe we are different to other schools in terms of our fantastic facilities, our innovative teaching approaches, our strong focus on wellbeing and the feeling the school has which is felt upon entering the building.
 The children wear their uniform with pride and buy into being a ‘Connaught Child’.
 Our house system creates another layer of belonging as each child is placed in one of four houses when they arrive in Year 3.
 They will either be a Corinthian, Athenian, Trojan or Spartan for the time they are with us and take part in many house competitions; Spelling Bees, Bake Offs, Art Competitions to name but a few!
 The children also collect house points towards a weekly, termly and end of year total.
 Our Sports Day is a huge event with both competitive and non-competitive elements.
-All points from throughout the day are totalled up and announced at the end which is a great source of excitement for the children and adults.
+All points from throughout the day are totalled up and announced at the end, which is a great source of excitement for the children and adults.
 Staff are also assigned a house.

 Children’s talents and passions are encouraged so that they have the opportunity to showcase their efforts and celebrate their successes.
 So, whether the children are artists, performers, gymnasts, scientists, musicians or writers, the curriculum and extra-curricular activities give them the opportunity to be creative and to shine!

 I am keen to learn and share my learning with others.
 I am curious and encouraging.